ptink/picture_mapper/README.rst

 The ``SECRET_KEY`` in ``/settings/base.py`` is for local and testing use ONLY.
 In a production setting you should override this (and any other sensitive settings information) using environment variables

+The image Exif-parsing feature (used to automatically get the lat/lng of the selected image) is pretty crude crude currently.
+It only works on mime-type image/jpeg and hasn't been thoroughly tested.

+The global map doesn't currently have different marker colours for each user, which can make tracking down pictures difficult.
+Unfortunately it appears to be non-trivial to change the colour of a marker (need to use separate icons for each) so put it on the back burner for now.

+There are currently no tests.
+This came down to a time issue, But I will be adding themas I go along.